 - Street Can Collection Service: In 2017, SWA implemented a program for collecting street litter in commercial areas.
 Litter containers were purchased and installed for the purpose of serving the Downtown and Midtown PBIDS in early 2017.
 In November 2017, the Board approved the expansion of the program, using blue recycling containers obtained through a CalRecycle grant for the collection of beverage containers.
 The program will be further expanded to Stockton Boulevard, Watt Avenue, and the Power Inn Alliance area.

-- Cleanup Service (currently under development.)
-Contracts are being finalized with County Probation and the Sacramento Conservation Corps to increase response to cleanup of sites.
+- Cleanup Service - Contracts are finalized with the Sacramento Regional Conservation Corps to increase response to cleanup of sites.

 The true cost of illegal dumping